The 502 bad gateway error is a type of HTTP error that notifies the user that there is some kind of problem in reaching the requested web page.

 This key combination works on Windows and Linux, on Mac instead to “bypass” the cache you need to hold down the Command and Shift key and press R at the same time.

-In a dedicated article, I explain, instead, how to empty the cache of the main browsers with the procedure step by step.
+In a dedicated article, I explain, instead, how to clear the cache of the main browsers with the procedure step by step.

 Use another browser or reinstall the one you are using